 - Make sure that the borrower meets the minimum credit score requirements

-- Make sure that the borrower has enough cash to close and seasoned funds to close
+- Make sure borrower has enough cash to close and seasoned funds to close

-- Make sure that the borrower meets the debt to income ratio requirements
+- Make sure borrower meets the debt to income ratio requirements

-- Get a verification of employment if the borrower has irregular income
+- Get verification of employment if the borrower has irregular income

-- Make sure that you run the file through Automated Underwriting System and get automated approval
+- Make sure to run the file through Automated Underwriting System and get an automated approval

 Completing Mortgage Loan Application During Mortgage Lending Process